biofisicasuelos/infiltrodiscR/README.md

 ```

 ### Step 2.
-Now thee Van Genuchten parameters n, alpha and A are extracted from the Minidisk Infiltrometer Table (Decagon Devices, Inc., 2005).
+Now three Van Genuchten parameters: n, alpha and A are extracted from the Minidisk Infiltrometer Table (Decagon Devices, Inc., 2005).
 The radius (2.25 cm) corresponds to the Minidisk Infiltrometer specs.

 ``` r
 parameters <- vg_par(texture = c("clay", "sand"),